red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 ### Remove Prepare Jobs

-Now that the deployments have been removed we will clean up the prepare jobs that were responsible for preparing the storage devices for the OSDs wwe have removed.
+Now that the deployments have been removed we will clean up the prepare jobs that were responsible for preparing the storage devices for the OSDs that no longer exist.

 ~~~
 $ oc get job -n openshift-storage | grep prepare